nmpowell/mousemorph/README.md

 - Mouse brain extraction (skull stripping / brain masking)
 - Tissue segmentation

 Many of these steps are atlas-based (requiring prior knowledge).
 A few mouse atlases are freely available to download (see links below).
 For a further introduction, see the [**poster**](docs/Nick_Powell-20131016-MouseMorph_MRI_Mouse_Phenotyping-Poster_A0_portrait.pdf).
-For a more detailed explanation, see the corresponding paper, [_**Fully-automated high-throughput phenotyping of mouse brains with µMRI, with application to the Tc1 model of Down syndrome**_](docs/paper.pdf)
+For a more detailed explanation, see the accompanying paper, [_**Powell, N.M., Fully-automated high-throughput phenotyping of mouse brains with µMRI, with application to the Tc1 model of Down syndrome**_](docs/paper.pdf).

 MouseMorph is open-source, cross-platform, and written in Python.
 In addition to the code included in this repository, various elements from the corresponding [paper]() are open-source and available on [Figshare]().